Imagine combining a challenging resistance based workout with the fat-blasting benefits of cardiovascular training.

-- This machine is at the high end of the price point scale, but worth the extra money for the made to last quality and durability
+- At the high end of the price point scale, but worth the extra money for the made to last quality and durability

-- The WaterRower is not compatible with heart rate monitors other than the S4 monitor
+- It’s not compatible with heart rate monitors other than the S4 monitor

 The Concept2 Model E is similar to its relative, the Model D. The Model E comes with a more impressive price tag, with a few key differences.